ibm-cloud-docs/devsecops-alm/devsecops-alm-vars.md

 ## Optional CI, CD, and CC variables
 {: #devsecops-alm-optional}

-If you are deploying with Code Engine, see [Optional Code Engine CI and CD variables](/docs/devsecops-alm?topic=devsecops-alm-devsecops-alm-vars#devsecops-alm-codeengine-optional)
+If you are deploying with Code engine, see [Optional Code Engine CI and CD variables](/docs/devsecops-alm?topic=devsecops-alm-devsecops-alm-vars#devsecops-alm-codeengine-optional)
 {: note}

 | Name | Description | Type | Default |